 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever had the misfortune of taking a shower only to realize that the water hasn’t been draining then you’ll be aware of how frustrating it can be.
-This not only slows down your morning routine, however, it can be difficult to clean when you’re done.
-Although chemical drain cleaners can be occasionally effective, they could also damage your pipes and cause harm to the environment.
-The good news is there’s plenty of methods that are natural to unblock a shower drain without resorting to harsh chemical solutions.
+If you’ve ever taken a bath and realized that the water doesn’t drain, you know how frustrating it can be.
+This not only slows the morning routine, but it can also be more difficult to clean when you’re done.
+Although chemical drain cleaners are sometimes effective, they can also damage your pipes and cause harm to the environment.
+The good news is there’s plenty of natural ways to unblock a shower drain, without the need for harsh chemical solutions.

 Key Takeaways

-- There are several natural methods to unblock the drain of a shower, such as using baking soda and vinegar or a wire hanger or a dry/wet vacuum.
+- There are many natural methods to unblock the drain of a shower, such as using baking soda or vinegar, a wire hanger, or a dry/wet vacuum.

-- To use baking soda with vinegar: collect items, clean the drain cover and other obstructions, and pour baking soda and vinegar.
-Wait for 30 minutes then flush with boiling water.
+- For baking soda and vinegar method: collect items, clean the cover for draining and any garbage, pour baking soda in, then vinegar.
+Wait for 30 minutes and then flush with boiling water.

-- For wire hanger methods use a straight wire hanger, leaving one end in its original shape Create a hook at the end, then insert it into the drain, and then use it to pull hair and debris out.
+- Wire hanger method to straighten wire hanger, leaving one end in its original shape and then create a hook on the end, insert it inside the drain to fish hair and debris out.

-- To use wet/dry vacuum method switch the vacuum to "wet" mode then cover the drains of overflow by a cloth or tape, join the hose and create an airtight seal.
-Turn off the vacuum after 3 minutes.
+- For wet/dry vacuums Set the vacuum in "wet" mode Cover drains that overflow with cloth or tape, connect the hose to create an airtight seal.
+Then turn to the mode for 3 minutes.

-- Be prepared for blockages in the future by using hair strainers in your shower, and running hot water after each use, and not using grease to clean your drains.
+- Prevent future blockages by using hair strainers in your shower, and running hot water after every use and refraining from pouring grease down your drains.

 Method 1: Making a cake with baking Soda and Vinegar